 It was depressing.
 Original problem aside, it was even more depressing not to have someone whom I could reach out to.
 It’s quite a hollow feeling when you have an entire phone list of friends, colleagues, business associates, relatives, acquaintances, social buddies, but not feel like there’s any one you can call and speak to.
 That somehow, out of the all the hundreds or perhaps a thousand people I knew out there, that there wasn’t one – not even one – person whom I felt I could call at that moment when I felt down and out.

-It felt as if these connections are facades.
-That while I’m friends in name and form with all these people out there (name meaning the labels in our relationship like colleagues/friends/pals/etc; form meaning we may occasionally meet up and all), all the mingling, the socializing, the interactions, are nothing but a big charade at the end of the day.
+It felt as if these connections were facades.
+That while I’m friends in name and form with all these people out there (name meaning the labels in our relationship like colleagues/friends/pals/etc.; form meaning we may occasionally meet up and all), all the mingling, the socializing, the interactions, are nothing but a big charade at the end of the day.

 The Different Friends in Our Life